-3. B. Develop comprehensive fundraising plan for five years, with yearly action items that includes annual fund, capital gifts, major gifts, cultivation, stewardship, etc. in conjunction with CAFE Philanthropy staff

-3. B. 1.
-Work with UK Graduate students in health care to determine opportunities for grants to cover new areas

-3. B. 2.
-Plan should include all projects and endowment opportunities within The Arboretum

-3. B. 3.
-Investigate new giving options such as text-to-give

-3. B. 4.
+- 3. B. Develop comprehensive fundraising plan for five years, with yearly action items that includes annual fund, capital gifts, major gifts, cultivation, stewardship, etc. in conjunction with CAFE Philanthropy staff - 3.
+B. 1.
+Work with UK Graduate students in health care to determine opportunities for grants to cover new areas - 3.
+B. 2.
+Plan should include all projects and endowment opportunities within The Arboretum - 3.
+B. 3.
+Investigate new giving options such as text-to-give - 3.
+B. 4.
 Investigate options for promoting payroll deductions among UK faculty and staff to support The Arboretum

 Assessment method.
 How we will measure progress on this item: We agree that a comprehensive fundraising plan is needed to guide our efforts.
-We all are facing challenges in the midst of the pandemic.